karma-exchange-org/karma-exchange/ORG-CONTRIB.md

-# Karma Exchange Organization Contributors
+# Instructions for members of the Karma Exchange organization to contribute changes.

 ## Uploading changes